CygnarJake/CygnarJake-Okitsune/README.md

 2. Translation of outfit descriptions (which are currently only in English).
 3. Currently, all outfits still need many sprites to be made for them to be complete.
 4. 99% of the installer's size is from images, most of which are for the outfit plugin.
 I might create a "light" version of the installer where the outfit feature is disabled.
-5. To try to make the mod easy to update.
-Currently, if I push an update and people want the new files, they'll have to reset their files to the vanilla Japanese version and redo the install.
-6. I’m making an interactable dictionary that will be inside Chabashira’s terakoya.
+5. I’m making an interactable dictionary that will be inside Chabashira’s terakoya.
 It’ll have entries for the numerous Japanese terms found throughout the game.

 ### Known Bugs
 1. The audio can cut out at times, especially if it's been running for a while.
 This is a problem in the vanilla game as well.
 Unfortunately, from what I've looked into this might be an issue with RPG Maker games and Nvidia, so I'm not sure there's anything I can do about it.
 If I can fix it though, I'll try.